 Addressing her letters to me, the school director omitted my functions and generally accepted honorific forms.
 She reacted to my letters with significant delay or did not respond at all.
 My name was removed from school curricula written in December 2011, although names of retired teachers, who left school long time ago, were permitted to remain in these documents.
 When I was removed from the function of head of parents’ council, and the council’s secretary Mundry became the new head, my name did not appear on the list of parents’ council members on the school’s bulletin board, although I was still member of the council.
 The place, where my name should appear, was marked with a dashed line.
 This again can be associated with Communism, when persons were erased from photographs, books were removed from libraries, names from registers, encyclopedias and history.
 The removal of human being from social space and erasure of traces of his or her existence are key elements of totalitarianism.

 Methodically applied psychological torture, to which I was subjected, was very advanced.
-The provocators had every detail under control.
+The instigators had every detail under control.
 My documentation in several volumes describes methods used by this organized group of liquidators.
 Slander and attempts to provoke conflicts continue.

 Although I began avoiding conversations with school teachers due to unrelenting provocations, some teachers stopped me in the school corridor, others were coming to my classroom.
 They praised my courage and determination in the fight for truth, expressed words of admiration, provided interesting information about my tormentors, delivered evidence of falsifications, despite my not having asked anyone for anything.
-At the same they voluntarily provided justification for their silent approval of the entire bestiality, which was illogical, because I did not reproach anyone for being silent.
+At the same time they voluntarily provided justification for their silent approval of the entire bestiality, which was illogical, because I did not reproach anyone for being silent.
 However, no one dared to say publicly just one sentence: